 While your brain is being totes rude and should probably just let you get that PSL and take a long lunch break, we get it.
 If you haven't already done so, it may be time to update your Giving Tuesday arsenal with the latest trending tactics.
 So, join us as we explore some Giving Tuesday examples that stand out in a crowd and provide some excellent inspiration for what lies ahead.

 In our view, Giving Tuesday is the day to break out the trends that you want to try.
-If we were fundraising in 2023, we'd try these three nonprofit trends:
+If we were fundraising in 2024, we'd try these three nonprofit trends (and we'd get the Giving Tuesday toolkit 2024!)

 1. Target audience